Skip to main content

 Testing schedule

-• Scope covers: SaaS API surface, authentication and authorisation controls, tenant isolation, connector endpoints, and admin interfaces.
+• Planned scope: SaaS API surface, authentication and authorisation controls, tenant isolation, connector endpoints, and admin interfaces.

-• Internal security reviews are performed continuously via automated SAST (Semgrep, Bandit), dependency scanning (Trivy, Dependabot), and secret scanning (Gitleaks).
+• Internal security reviews are performed continuously via automated SAST (Semgrep, Bandit), dependency scanning (Trivy, Dependabot), and secret scanning (Gitleaks) — this IS running today.

-• Critical findings from penetration tests are remediated within 7 days.
-High within 30 days.
-Results are tracked to closure.
+• Planned SLA: critical findings will be remediated within 7 days, high within 30 days, with results tracked to closure.

 Report availability

-• Executive summaries from completed penetration tests are available to prospective and current customers under NDA as part of vendor due diligence.
+• Executive summaries from completed penetration tests will be available to prospective and current customers under NDA once the first assessment has completed.

-• To request a summary, email security@identityfirst.net with subject “Pen test report request”.
+• To request the first summary when available, email security@identityfirst.net with subject “Pen test report request”.
 Include your company name and the context (procurement, annual review, etc.).

-• NDA must be executed before the summary is shared.
+• NDA must be executed before any summary is shared.
 Template NDA available on request.

 Responsible disclosure policy